-This is based on feedback from long-time members.
 If you don’t live in any of those countries, don’t expect to earn a lot.

 The only thing you have to be aware of is that even though there are plenty of tasks, some of them can be a bit misleading, in my opinion.